FAR747/ESO_SavedVariables_Auto_Backup/README.md

 #### How to set up automatic backup:

- 1. Click on `File` at the top and select` Settings`
+ 1. Click on `File` at the top and select `Settings`
- 2. In the window that opens, you will find the automatic backup settings:
+ 2. In the window that opens, you will find the automatic backup settings:<br>
   `Automatic backup at program start` - If enabled, the program will create backups each time it starts.
-Works well with the parameter `Run the program at Windows startup`.
+Works well with the parameter `Run the program at Windows startup`.<br>
-  `Automatic backup when closing ESO` - If enabled, the program will create backups some time after the game is closed.
+  `Automatic backup when closing ESO` - If enabled, the program will create backups some time after the game is closed.<br>
+ 3. You can also configure automatic deletion of old backups by enabling the `Remove old backups automatically` parameter and specifying the number of days below for keeping the backup.<br>
+  *Backups will be automatically deleted when the program starts.*

 #### How to restore a backup:

  1. Select the desired profile by clicking on `Profiles`
  2. Select the required backup from the list
  3. Click on the `Restore` button
- 4. In the window that opens, you can select 2 options for recovery:
+ 4. In the window that opens, you can select 2 options for recovery:<br>
- `Backup current SavedVariables` - Creates a backup of the current addon settings. **(Recommended)**.
+ `Backup current SavedVariables` - Creates a backup of the current addon settings. **(Recommended)**.<br>
  `Clear SavedVariables folder` - Clears the SavedVariables folder before unpacking the backup.
-If disabled, existing files will simply be replaced.
+If disabled, existing files will simply be replaced.<br>
  5. **(If the game is running)** You need to go to the main menu of the game so that unpacking the backup makes sense.
 Otherwise, the game will overwrite SavedVariables with the current data.
  6. Click on the Restore button and confirm your intentions.
  7. Wait until the program unpacks the backup. **DO NOT close** the program during this process!